Philippines closes Boracay to tourists under high security - Journal du Cameroun

 Boats are barred from sailing within three kilometres (1.9 miles) of the shoreline and only Boracay residents are allowed to fish in its waters.

-The workers have been drawn by the relatively good wages on the island that has seen the number of visitors roughly quadruple to two million since 2006.
+The workers were drawn by the relatively good wages on the island that has seen the number of visitors roughly quadruple to two million since 2006.

 Those tourists, a growing number of whom are Chinese and Korean, pumped roughly $1 billion in revenue into the Philippine economy last year.